cirpote/AgriColMap/README.md

 ```

 The 5 parameters are, respectively:

-- the .yaml param file
+  * the .yaml param file
-- the initial scale error magnitude
+  * the initial scale error magnitude
-- the translational error magnitude
+  * the translational error magnitude
-- the heading error magnitude
+  * the heading error magnitude
-- the ID number for storing the resulting transform
+  * the ID number for storing the resulting transform

-In this case, we are registering the soybean third row, with an initial scale error magnitude of 10%, an traslational error magnitude of 2.5 metres, an heading error magnitude of 0.5 radians, and an ID of 2.
+In this case, we are registering the soybean third row, with an initial scale error magnitude of 10%, an traslational error magnitude of 2.5 metres, an heading error magnitude of 5 degrees, and an ID of 2.

   </export>
 </package>